boazbk/tcs/lec_06_loops.md

 Y[0] = s
 ```

-In this chapter we will show how we can extend the   NAND-CIRC programming language so that it can capture these kinds of constructs.
+In this chapter we will show how we can extend the  model of Boolean circuits / straight-line programs so that it can capture these kinds of constructs.
 We will see two ways to do so: